Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Introduction

 Given that transportation and shipping are significant cost drivers in e-commerce \citep{dethlefs-2022, kuhn-2013, hubner-2013}, delivery consolidation has emerged as an effective strategy for fulfilling orders with multiple items.
 This approach has been shown to enhance consumer satisfaction \citep{wagner-2023}, while also reducing shipping costs for online retailers \citep{chen-2024}.
 In addition to cutting parcel expenses, item consolidation enhances the customer experience by eliminating the need to receive multiple packages for a single order.
 This approach not only improves convenience but also promotes a more sustainable and environmentally friendly fulfillment process by decreasing the number of packages shipped and the number of delivery trips needed.
 This reduction in shipments and trips leads to lower carbon emissions and less packaging waste, contributing to greener logistics practices \citep{ulku2012dare}. {\em This paper also investigates multi-item order consolidation in its omnichannel fulfillment problem.}

 Most existing studies on order fulfillment optimization have not explicitly considered the uncertainty in delivery timeliness.
 However, \cite{freedman-2019} highlight the strong desire of customers for accurate delivery time promises and faster service.
 The survey indicates that around 44\% of online shoppers have abandoned their shopping carts because the items they wanted would not arrive on time, while 20\% abandon orders with unclear delivery dates.
 Furthermore, 28\% of shoppers are willing to pay for expensive, expedited shipping to receive products at their desired time.
 The statistics clearly show that customers prioritize service quality, sometimes even more than the product value, when making purchase decisions.
 Moreover, \cite{salari2022real} point out the importance of considering delivery time uncertainty in order fulfillment to better meet customer expectations and improve satisfaction.
 Their proposed promised delivery time policy demonstrates a 6.1\% increase in sales volume in numerical experiments.
 Notably, overpromising delivery times can lead to higher return rates, lower repurchase rates, and dissatisfaction with delayed service.
 Additionally, customers can have mixed sentiments over underpromised delivery times, as early deliveries may not align with their availability.
-Therefore, missing the exact promised delivery date can negatively impact short-term and long-term sales, both implicitly and explicitly \citep{chan-2018, cui-2020, salari2022real}. {\em Given the crucial role of delivery timeliness, the paper incorporates delivery time uncertainty into the omnichannel multi-courier order fulfillment optimization problem through a contextual stochastic optimization (CSO) framework.}
+Therefore, missing the exact promised delivery date can negatively impact short-term and long-term sales, both implicitly and explicitly \citep{salari2022real, cui2024sooner}. {\em Given the crucial role of delivery timeliness, the paper incorporates delivery time uncertainty into the omnichannel multi-courier order fulfillment optimization problem through a contextual stochastic optimization framework.}

-One of the key challenges of Omnichannel Multi-Courier Order Fulfillment Optimization comes from the nature of historical data: only observational data is available, i.e., only the delivery time deviations of the selected options are available in the data set.
-In addition, in real time, these deviations are only observable once the decisions have been taken. {\em The availability of observation data only raises fundamental challenges that are typically not addressed in prior work.}
+One of the key challenges of Omnichannel Multi-Courier Order Fulfillment Optimization comes from the nature of historical data: only observational data---i.e., delivery time deviations for the fulfillment options actually chosen---are available.
+Counterfactual deviations for unchosen options are never observed, similar to the bandit feedback setting \citep{lattimore2020bandit}. {\em The availability of observational data only, raises fundamental challenges that are typically not addressed in prior work.}